1990–91 Port Vale F.C. season: Finances

 The club's shirt sponsors were Kalamazoo.

 Cup competitions

-In the FA Cup, Vale advanced into the Fourth Round with a 2–1 victory over Fourth Division Peterborough United.
-There they lost at home to First Division Manchester City in front of a season-high crowd of 19,132.
+In the FA Cup, Vale advanced into the fourth round with a 2–1 victory over Fourth Division side Peterborough United amidst stormy conditions at Vale Park after Mick Halsall had put the visitors ahead on four minutes – Rudge said "it was a scrap, not a classic" as a Walker penalty and Beckford header secured the victory.
+In the next round, they lost at home to First Division Manchester City in front of a season-high crowd of 19,132.

 In the League Cup, the "Valiants" faced Oxford United.
 A 2–0 defeat on the home leg meant they were eliminated after a goalless draw at the Manor Ground.

 In the short-lived Full Members' Cup, Vale lost 1–0 to Notts County at Meadow Lane to exit the competition at the first stage.